Save UP TO 20% with our annual plans

 What is a QR code reader?

-To put it as simply as possible, QR code readers are translators.
+To put it as simply as possible, the tools to read QR codes are like translators.

 Just like how someone who knows multiple languages can translate from one language to another, a QR code reader translates the information in the code from robot to human.
 Okay, so it’s not really robot language, but you can say it is a type of encoded message.
 In those lines, dots and squares, there is data.